XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 ## Honors and rewards

 Best Paper Award in International Conference on Networking and Network Applications 2021
-Awarded Outstanding graduates of Shanghai Jiao Tong University  (上海交通大学优秀毕业生) in 2018
+Awarded Outstanding graduates of Shanghai Jiao Tong University in 2018
-Awarded National Scholarship for Graduate Students (研究生国家奖学金) in 2016
+Awarded National Scholarship for Graduate Students in 2016
-Awarded Outstanding graduates of Nanjing University of Science and Technology  (南京理工大学优秀毕业生) in 2013
+Awarded Outstanding graduates of Nanjing University of Science and Technology in 2013
-Third Prize in the 11th "Huawei Cup" National College Student Mathematical Contest In Modeling (第十一届“华为杯”全国研究生数学建模竞赛三等奖) in 2014
+Third Prize in the 11th "Huawei Cup" National College Student Mathematical Contest In Modeling in 2014
-First Prize of Mathematics Competition for College Students of Jiangsu Province (江苏省大学生数学竞赛一等奖) in 2010
+First Prize of Mathematics Competition for College Students of Jiangsu Province in 2010

 ## Teaching